 - Learn square dancing in a single weekend?!
 That's such a wacky idea!
 Where did you come up with this?

 We based our program on a similar program hosted by a much larger club, Chi-Town Squares, in Chicago.
 They came up with the concept of using blast classes to bring new dancers into their club.

 - Who's teaching at this shindig?

-We're very pleased to have Arlene Kaspik of Chi-Town Squares as our inaugural blast class instructor.
-She will be assisted by experienced dancers, called "angels", who will pair up with students to help ensure a fun and successful blast class.
+ECR club caller Kurt Gollhardt will be our blast class instructor.
+He will be assisted by experienced dancers, called "angels", who will pair up with students to help ensure a fun and successful blast class.